tinyheero/wessim/README.md

     http://www.nimblegen.com/products/seqcap/index.html and find BED files under
     Design and Annotation Files.

-1. **Probe sequences**: Probe sequences are available for SureSelect platforms in the SureDesign homepage (https://earray.chem.agilent.com/suredesign/) (see above).
-Usually those files are named "[platform]_probe.txt"

-The probe
+The probe sequences are only needed for running Wessim in probe hybridization mode.

 # Running Wessim